openjdk/guide/src/index.md

       [[i18n]{.jbs-label}]{#i18n}
     </td>
     <td class="dictionary">
-      Used to indicate that an issue is related to internationalization. i18n is short for internationalization meaning "i 18 letters and an n".
+      Used to identify issue in internationalization. i18n is short for internationalization meaning "i 18 letters and an n".
     </td>
   </tr>
   <tr>